Whale shark: Conservation status

-There is currently no robust estimate of the global whale shark population.
-The species is considered endangered by the IUCN due to the impacts of fisheries, by-catch losses, and vessel strikes, combined with its long lifespan and late maturation.
+Estimating the exact number of whale sharks globally is challenging due to their migratory nature and the vastness of their habitat.
+Current estimates suggest that approximately 130,000 to 200,000 whale sharks inhabit the world's oceans.
+However, these numbers are declining.
+Over the past 75 years, the global whale shark population has decreased by about 50%, with declines of approximately 63% in the Indian and Pacific Oceans and over 30% in the Atlantic Ocean.
+This decline is attributed to threats such as fishing bycatch, vessel strikes, and pollution.
+Consequently, the International Union for Conservation of Nature (IUCN) has listed the whale shark as an endangered species.
 In June 2018 the New Zealand Department of Conservation classified the whale shark as "Migrant" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.

 It is listed, along with six other species of sharks, under the CMS Memorandum of Understanding on the Conservation of Migratory Sharks.
-In 1998, the Philippines banned all fishing, selling, importing, and exporting of whale sharks for commercial purposes, followed by India in May 2001, and Taiwan in May 2007.
+In 1998, the Philippines banned all fishing, selling, importing, and exporting of whale sharks for commercial purposes, followed by India in May 2001 and Taiwan in May 2007.

 In 2010, the Gulf of Mexico oil spill resulted in 4900000 oilbbl of oil flowing into an area south of the Mississippi River Delta, where one-third of all whale shark sightings in the northern part of the gulf have occurred in recent years.
 Sightings confirmed that the whale sharks were unable to avoid the oil slick, which was situated on the surface of the sea where the whale sharks feed for several hours at a time.
 No dead whale sharks were found.

 This species was also added to Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2003 to regulate the international trade of live specimens and its parts.

-Hundreds of whale sharks are illegally killed every year in China for their fins, skins, and oil.
+It was reported in 2014 that hundreds of whale sharks were illegally killed every year in China for their fins, skins, and oil.